geins-io/sdk-api-mgmt-javascript/docs/OrderApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.OrderApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.OrderApi();
-let id = 56; // Number | The ID of the order to get. let include = "include_example"; // String | A comma separated string of what related collections to include with this result set.
-The  possible values are: rows, paymentdetails, shippingdetails and refunds. let opts = {
+let id = 56; // Number | The ID of the order to get. let include = "include_example"; // String | A comma separated string of related collections to include with this result set.
+Possible values are:    rows    paymentdetails    shippingdetails    refunds let opts = {
   'combineProductContainerRows': true // Boolean | If true, will combine all order rows that are part of a container into a single container row.
 };
-apiInstance.getOrderById(id, include, opts, (error, data, response) => {
+apiInstance.getOrderId(id, include, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {